barbaraciocca/anp_etl/README.md

  You must have docker-composer installed on your computer.

- To see the desired table, named ```vendas_combustiveis``` you will need to open a database administration tool, e.g. DBeaver.
+ To see the desired table, called ```vendas_combustiveis```, you will need to open a database administration tool, e.g. DBeaver.

 - Run the project: